 Sadly, insect pests are fond of your ornamental plants and a host of sucking insects can sap the vitality of your jasmine.
 Jasmine plant pest control on this variety requires vigilance and fortitude.
 Whiteflies, scale, mites and a host of other “ickies” do more than damage the appearance of your bush.
 They feed on the life-giving juices of the jasmine and reduce its ability to store and receive important moisture and nutrients.

 Most of these pests are so tiny they are not easily spotted and are more easily identified by plant decline.
-This may also include brown streaking on stems as in thrip damage, yellow leaves which occur with whitefly and several other deteriorating conditions.
+This may include brown streaking on stems as in thrip damage, yellow leaves which occur with whitefly and several other deteriorating conditions.
 If you are in doubt as to which pest is your problem, use a magnifying glass or place a piece of white paper under the plant and shake.
 The tiny insects that fall can be investigated more thoroughly to tell which bad guy is causing the problem.

 With any pest problem, try non-toxic methods initially.
 A soapy solution of water and dish soap can clog up most pests’ breathing areas and kill a large amount of the population.
 Resort to target pesticides if you can identify the insect to prevent killing beneficial plants.
 Overall, treat your jasmine like a queen so it is healthy and able to withstand occasional onslaughts from tiny invaders.